 - Ongoing security and compliance.
 Both security and compliance are ongoing needs, and both require constant monitoring.
 While your internal IT department will have several competing demands for their time and attention, an MSP can efficiently perform these monitoring functions at scale, thereby securing the environment 24/7.

 - Reclaiming IT time and talent.
-Given the skills gap mentioned above, IT departments are being spread more and more thin.
+Given the skills gap mentioned above, IT departments are being spread more thinly.
 This only makes monitoring and optimization more difficult.
 Using an MSP frees up those internal resources for more business-focused and innovative projects.

 6 Things to Look for in a Cloud MSP

 Once the case for partnering with an MSP is made, who do you use?
-Granted, as an MSP, we ourselves are biased—we hope you will use us!
+Granted, as an MSP, we’re just a little biased and hope you will use us!

 But we can point to the specific standards we hold ourselves to.
-We think these are the minimal standards you should look for in any MSP, no matter who you choose:
+We think these are the minimum standards you should look for in any MSP, no matter who you choose:

 - Options.
 Some MSPs are little more than resellers or consultants who specialize in a single provider or platform.
 The best MSPs are platform agnostic, and so can help you choose the best options for your organization’s needs.
 They can even help with multi-cloud solutions.